IPSA-Lab/Benchmarking-Code-for-SCMI30-IITRPR/README.md

 ### Testing out different methods

-To test any method presented in the paper use the following commands.
+To test any methods use the following commands.

+Different methods available:
+* Rana et. al
+* Rafi et. al
+* Chen et. al
+* Liu et. al

 `python <method>_test.py --data path/to/patch/data --model path/to/trained/model`

 This will start the python script for generating the results.
-One can use different combinations to generate the entire results table present in the paper.

 >[!Note]
 >To run `chen_test.py`, no need to pass the patched data.
 Directly pass the test folder of either `random`, `similar` or `merged`. <br>